Baseball in Puerto Rico

 Baseball is the most popular sport in Puerto Rico.
 In terms of spectators and active participants, it is the premier sport on the island.

-The baseball game was introduced to the island in the late 19th century and the first two baseball clubs were founded in 1897, before the American invasion of 1898 known as the Spanish–American War.
-The sport was initially ridiculed as an effete, unmanly exhibition.
-However, when local Puerto Rican teams regularly defeated and embarrassed the more "experienced" American teams, the sport began to catch on.
+The game was introduced to the island in the late 19th century and the first two clubs were founded in 1897, before the Spanish–American War.
+The sport was initially ridiculed as unmanly.
+However, when local Puerto Rican teams began to defeat more experienced American teams, the sport caught on.

-As of 2016, over 100 Major League Baseball players were active in the Puerto Rico Baseball League, in addition to the many hundreds who participated in the past.
+As of 2016, over 100 Major League Baseball players were active in the Puerto Rico Baseball League.

-Some of the most famous baseball players from Puerto Rico include Hall of Famers Roberto Clemente, Orlando Cepeda, Roberto Alomar, Iván Rodríguez and Edgar Martinez; as well as Jose "Cheo" Cruz; Juan González; Victor Pellot; Yadier Molina; and Bernie Williams.
+Famous baseball players from Puerto Rico include Hall of Famers Roberto Clemente, Orlando Cepeda, Roberto Alomar, Iván Rodríguez and Edgar Martinez; as well as Jose "Cheo" Cruz; Juan González; Victor Pellot; Francisco Lindor; Yadier Molina; and Bernie Williams.